Skip to main content

 Provenance

-The label of “G. W. Thomas / Antiques / Middletown, Del.” and a price label of $12 remains on the outside bottom.
-This plate was probably acquired by purchase.
+The plate was purchased from George W. Thomas.
+His label, “G. W. Thomas / Antiques / Middletown, Del.” and a price label of $12, remains on the outside bottom.

 Comments